Bradley Stoke: Town Council

+Bradley Stoke has a Town Council made up of 15 Councillors elected from five wards.
+The Town Council is chaired by the Town Mayor and assisted by a Deputy Mayor, with four standing committees for Finance, Planning and Environment, Leisure, Youth and Amenities, and Staffing.

 Facilities

 Many of the facilities in the town were to be funded by the housing developers from housing sales, via 'Section 106' planning agreements.
 When house building and sales slowed for a time in the late 80s, there was a significant slowdown in facility completion.
 This included the late provision of the road joining the north and south sides of the town, and also the completion of the doctors' surgery.

 The new town centre 'Willow Brook' was named by an anonymous resident as part of a competition run by Bradley Stoke Town Council in partnership with Tesco.
 The centre is situated on the original Tesco supermarket site, and the redevelopment was approved by South Gloucestershire Council on 13 November 2006.

 Council

 The Bradley Stoke Town Council operates three activity centres located at The Bradley Stoke Jubilee Centre on Savages Wood Road, Baileys Court Activity Centre on Baileys Court Road and Brook Way Activity Centre on Brook Way.
-Each activity centre offers rooms and facilities to hiring, and the provision of sports activities such as bowls, football pitches and hardball courts.
+Each activity centre offers rooms and facilities to hire, and the provision of sports activities such as bowls, football pitches and hardball courts.